mmckegg/mutant/README.md

 ### mutant/struct

-Basically the same as [observ-struct](https://github.com/raynos/observ-struct) except that it always emits the same object (with the properties changed).
+Mostly the same as [observ-struct](https://github.com/raynos/observ-struct) except that it always emits the same object (with the properties changed).
 This means it violates immutability, but the trade-off is less garbage collection.
 The rest of the mutant helpers can handle this case pretty well.

 They accept a set list of keys that specify types.
 For example: